Your kids will love vegetables if you do this....

 - Make a soup- of course your kids have to like soup for this to work, but this is a great way to stack the veges in.
 If your kids don't like the watery soup, try making a thicker one.
 Consistency and texture can make all the difference.
 Also try blending the vegetables if they don't like chunks.

 - Fritters are delicious.
-I have a recipe of my own which I will link in here.
+I have a recipe of my own which I will place at the end of this article below.
 I get potatoes, corn, onion, zucchini, carrot and herbs in mine and yes all my kids eat them.
-Click here for my Fritter Recipe.

 - Educate your kids about vegetables and healthy eating.
 Knowledge is power and understanding.
 If the kids know why eating healthy whole foods is great for their bodies and why eating junk is really bad, they are more inclined to stick to real food.
 Google has everything these days, so whatever you can't find here about good eating habits or recipes, type in what you want to teach your kids and the results will be endless.